kykc/juras/README.md

 * Product Owner
 * Tester
 * Expert in reverse engineering
+* Code reviewer

 Actual code was produced by LLM in its entirety, from *A* to *Z*.
+That being sad, this wasn't "Check Norris mode" session where I would just answer "yes" to every proposal.
+I'm capable of reading the resulting code and I reviewed it to the best of my abilities.

 ## Features